Sophie Bradley-Auckland: England

 Bradley represented England at youth level and captained the Under–19s.
 She made her senior debut in August 2010, against Austria, as a half-time substitute for Faye White.

 Bradley was named to the 2011 FIFA Women's World Cup squad, and appeared as a late substitute for White in the 1–1 draw with Mexico and the 2–1 win over New Zealand.
 She started the final group match with Japan, playing the full 90 minutes of England's 2–0 win.
-With Faye White restored to the lineup, Bradley was an unused substitute as England were eliminated by France at the quarter final stage.
+With Faye White restored to the lineup, Bradley was an unused substitute as England were eliminated by France at the quarter-final stage.
+Bradley was given number 176 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.

 Great Britain Olympic

 In June 2012 Bradley was named in the 18–player Great Britain squad for the 2012 London Olympics.
 She was drafted into the starting line up when Ifeoma Dieke was injured, playing alongside Lincoln teammate Casey Stoney in Team GB's 1–0 win over Brazil.